jpcannon/getdata-proj1/CodeBook4GettingData_Project1.md

 The initial dataset was processed using 'run_analysis.r'.
-The output from the R process is 'combined UCI HAR Dataset.txt'
+The output from the R process is 'combined UCI HAR Dataset.txt' The dataset was left in a #WIDE format
 ## Definition of 'combined UCI HAR Dataset.txt'

 ##Columns in code: